sanztheo/KeyboardAi/README.md

 <img src="img/banner.png" alt="KeyboardAi banner" width="100%" />

-# KeyboardAi - Clavier iOS qui améliore votre écriture avec l’IA
+# KeyboardAi — iOS Keyboard that Improves Your Writing with AI

-Améliorez grammaire, style et clarté en un tap - directement depuis un clavier iOS.
-Propulsé par OpenAI `gpt-4o-mini`, streaming en temps réel et respect de la confidentialité.
+Improve grammar, style, and clarity in one tap — right from an iOS keyboard.
+Powered by OpenAI `gpt-4o-mini`, real‑time streaming, and a privacy‑first design.

 <br/>